 - veteran status.3

-Note that discrimination can take place in a variety of ways.
-Often, though, it involves an employer treating certain employees differently as to:
+Discrimination can take many forms.
+Often, though, it involves your employer treating you differently as to:

 - pay and earnings,